 where $dv$ is the Riemannian volume element on $(M,g)$ and $\mu=\mu(g,1)$ is the entropy functional of Perelman \cite{[Pe]}.
-For the Ricci flow, the Perelman's entropy functional is time-dependent, but on a fixed gradient shrinking Ricci soliton it is constant and finite.
+For the Ricci flow, Perelman's entropy functional is time-dependent, but for a fixed gradient shrinking Ricci soliton it is constant and finite.

-Now we give the analyticity in time for smooth solutions of the heat equation on a complete non-compact gradient shrinking Ricci soliton without any curvature assumption. \begin{theorem} Let $(M,g, f)$ be an $n$-dimensional complete non-compact gradient shrinking Ricci soliton satisfying \eqref{Eq1}, \eqref{Eq2} and \eqref{Eq3}.
-Let $u(x,t)$ be a smooth solution of the heat equation

-on $M\times[-2, 0]$.
+Now we give the analyticity in time for smooth solutions of the heat equation on a complete non-compact gradient shrinking Ricci soliton. \begin{theorem} Let $(M,g, f)$ be an $n$-dimensional complete non-compact gradient shrinking Ricci soliton satisfying \eqref{Eq1}, \eqref{Eq2} and \eqref{Eq3}.
+Let $u(x,t)$ be a smooth solution of the heat equation $(\Delta-\partial_t)u=0$ on $M\times[-2, 0]$.
 For a fixed point $p\in M$, if $u$ satisfies quadratic exponential growth in the space variable, i.e.,